 Tag: brand personality

 A colleague of mine and I were recently having “shop talk” over the weekend, discussing various marketing campaigns that we’ve developed over the past few years.
 The conversation eventually turned to the concept of branding.
-We compared products that have a brand, those that don’t, attributes of a brand, etc. As the dialogue become more and more abstract, my colleague finally said, “I mean, how are you supposed to explain to clients what makes a brand, when I have trouble explaining to myself?” (more…)
+We compared products that have a brand, those that don’t, attributes of a brand, etc. As the dialogue became more and more abstract, my colleague finally said, “I mean, how are you supposed to explain to clients what makes a brand, when I have trouble explaining to myself?” (more…)

 Improving the aesthetics of your practice is a strategic move you can’t afford to pass over as you continue to build your brand and image.